 - Enable incoming connections

 dcrdwill automatically begin downloading the blockchain and connecting to peers.
 To maximize your positive impact on the Decred network, it is important to allow inbound peers to connect to your node.
 Allowing inbound peers will allow new participants in the Decred network to connect to your node, and also enable your node to serve lightweight clients such as SPV wallets.
-This may require changing the settings of your router (to allow outbound connections).
+This may require changing the settings of your router.
 If this is the case: 1.
 Find your Local IP address.
 1. Edit the settings of your router to open port 9108 (port forwarding).
 This process depends on the type of router you have. - If running a firewall, you’ll also need to configure it to allow inbound connections on port 9108.

 - Wait for dcrd to sync - Check a Decred block explorer such as dcrdata and wait until the block height displayed matches the block height shown locally.